DFRCL/dfrclGIS.github.io/_projects/openstreetmaps-contributions.md

 intro_image_hide_on_mobile: false

 ---
 I have contributed to OpenStreetMaps since 2019, digitizing features with aerial imagery, using GPS tracks and waypoints, local knowledge and street-level imagery.
-You can see briefly some of my latest changesets:

-{% raw %}

-<iframe src="https://www.openstreetmap.org/user/dfrcl/history" width="100%" height="500px"></iframe>

-{% endraw %}

 And an overview of my overall contributions geographic distribution:

 {% raw %}

-<iframe src="https://yosmhm.neis-one.org/?dfrcl" width="100%" height="600px"></iframe>
+<iframe src="https://yosmhm.neis-one.org/?dfrcl" width="100%" height="650px"></iframe>

 {% endraw %}